100 Sights in Aachen, Germany (with Map and Images)

 The Archaeological Windows in Aachen are showcases or viewing windows in the public space of Aachen's old town or in buildings that are at least temporarily open to the public or visible, in which historically important archaeological finds from Aachen's city history can be viewed at the place where they were found.

-The Aachen City Garden with the central and 193 m high Wingertsberg is an urban park in Aachen with a landscape architecture.
-It consists of the hospital garden, which was laid out in 1852 and converted into a spa park in 1916, as well as the Farwickpark to the north, which was acquired in 1925, and the former Protestant cemetery Güldenplan, which was incorporated after 1945.
-The Stadtgarten has a total area of about 2.3 hectares and is located in the area between Monheimsallee, Jülicher Straße, Robensstraße, Passstraße and Rolandstraße.
+The city garden Aachen with the central and 193 m above sea level.
+NHN Hohen Wingertsberg is a landscape architecturally designed urban park in Aachen.
+He consists of the hospital garden, which was transformed into a spa park from 1916 in 1852, as well as the Farwickpark, which was followed north and, which has been released since 1945, and the former Güldenplan, which was incorporated after 1945.
+The city garden has a total area of around 2.3 ha and is located in the area between Monheimsallee, Jülich Strasse, Robensstraße, Passstraße and Rolandstrasse.

 The Holy Trinity Church is the largest Protestant church in Aachen.
 It was built between 1897 and 1899 on the historic city border between Burtscheid, which was independent until 1897, and the city of Aachen and is a listed building.
 In 2006, it was abandoned as a parish church in the course of the redivision of the parish districts and since 2015 has served as a youth church of the Evangelical Church of Aachen, which belongs to the Aachen church district of the Evangelical Church in the Rhineland.